That's a Good Question

 Will we ever know?

 The answer to the Universe expansion hinges on a lot of unknowns.
 There are sub-theories of the ones I've mentioned above and there are subtle details I've missed out, but it looks very likely that one of these three explanations is correct.
-Conclusively answering it is going to prove difficult however because there's a limit to how far out into space we can actually see.
+Conclusively answering it is going to prove difficult however because there's a limit to how far into space we can actually see.

 The further out something is, the older it is.
 Which means that when we look at objects far away we're also looking back in time.
 The furthest objects we can see today are galaxies which formed a few million years after the big bang expansion started.
 We can literally take photographs of the early Universe and figure out how it evolves.
 But that presents several difficulties.